sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 You can select the installed, available transforms from this interface.
 Alternately, you can add more complex transforms with REST APIs.

-For more information on the IdentityNow REST API endpoints used to managed transform objects in APIs, refer to [IdentityNow REST APIs](https://developer.sailpoint.com/apis/v3/#tag/Transforms).
+For more information on the IdentityNow REST API endpoints used to managed transform objects in APIs, refer to [IdentityNow Transform REST APIs](/idn/api/v3/transforms).

-> **Note**: For details about authentication against REST APIs, refer to the [authentication docs](../../authentication.md).
+> **Note**: For details about authentication against REST APIs, refer to the [authentication docs](/idn/docs/getting-started/authentication).

-Testing Transforms
+Testing Transforms on account create

 To test a transform for an account create profile, you must generate a new account creation provisioning event.
 This involves granting access to an identity that does not already have an account on this source; an account is created as a byproduct of the access assignment.
 This can be initiated with access request or even role assignment.

-Applying Transforms
+Applying Transforms on account create

 Once the transforms are saved to the account profile, they are automatically applied for any subsequent provisioning events.

-## Testing Seaspray Transforms
+## Testing Transforms

 **Testing Transforms in Identity Profile Mappings**